Acjachemen: Contemporary organizations

 The Juaneño Band of Mission Indians, Acjachemen Nation (84A), based in San Juan Capistrano elects a tribal council, assisted by tribal elders.
 They have about 1,800 members.

 In 1993, an Assembly Joint Resolution No. 48 was filed in the state of California, which "memorialized the President and Congress of the United States to declare the Juaneno Band of Mission Indians, Acjachemem Nation, to be the aboriginal tribe of Orange County."

 in 1999, The Juaneno Band of Mission Indians, Acjachemen Nation (84A) petitioned for federal recognition.
 On November 26, 2007, the Bureau of Indian Affairs declined the petition due to not meeting the four of the seven mandatory criteria.

 In 2002, Acjachemen representatives expressed interest in regaining some of the territory of the former Marine Corps Air Station El Toro.

 In 2008, the Acjachemen community successfully prevented the construction of a toll road highway that would have desecrated and irreparably harmed Panhe, a sacred ancestral town site.
 They also reached a legal agreement with CSULB to protect the land of Puvungna, where the university is partially situated.
 The university made several promises to maintain the integrity of the land.

+In 2011, the Juaneño Band of Mission Indians (Petitioner 84B) was denied recognition by the Office of Federal Acknowledgement.
+OFA stated that only "4 percent of the 908 JBB members documented that they are descendants of a historical SJC Indian" and that an additional 14% may be descended the historical SJC tribe but needed more genealogical proof of these connections.

 In 2013, the 84A group of the Acjachemen Nation voted to elect the first all-female Acjachemen tribal council in its history.

 In 2021, Adelia Sandoval, Jerry Nieblas, and other Acjachemen members celebrated the opening of Putuidem Village, a 1.5 acre in San Juan Capistrano, part of their original lands, which commemorates their history.

 On July 10, 2021, one of the Acjachemen Nation 84A group elected a new tribal council of Heidi Lee Lucero, Chairwoman; Dr. Richard Rodman, Vice Chairman; Ricky Hernandez, Treasurer; Georgia "Chena" Edmundson, Secretary; Sabrina Banda, Member-At-Large; and Ruth "Cookie" Stoffel, Member-At-Large.